 David Shepherd Wildlife Foundation sells artwork to fund breeding programs, anti-poaching projects, fieldwork, and education programs to protect species worldwide, including the greater one-horned rhino.

 Save the Rhino

-They work in countries where rhinos live in order to protect them from extinction.
-Some of the things they do include: fundraising, campaigning, educating people about the importance of rhinos, and working with governments and other organizations to save rhinos.
+They work in countries where rhinos live to protect them from extinction.
+They do fundraising, campaigning, educating people about the importance of rhinos, and working with governments and other organizations to save rhinos.

 World Wildlife Fund

-The world wildlife fund has been working extensively with Kaziranga National Park and Pobitora Wildlife Sanctuary in order to help conserve the greater one-horned rhinoceros.
+The World Wildlife Fund has worked extensively with Kaziranga National Park and Pobitora Wildlife Sanctuary to help conserve the greater one-horned rhinoceros.

-The goal is to help increase the rhino population of greater one horned rhinoceros and protect them from becoming extinct.
-These parks are crucial in protecting the rhinos and they provide a safe haven for these animals.
-The world wildlife fund has been able to do a lot of good work in these parks, but there is still more to be done.
+The goal is to help increase the rhino population of the greater one-horned rhinoceros and protect them from becoming extinct.
+These parks are crucial in protecting the rhinos, and they provide a haven for these animals.
+The World Wildlife Fund has been able to do a lot of good work in these parks, but there is still more to be done.

-Conservation efforts involve aggressive actions against poachers, restoring protected areas where Indian Rhinos live, removing invasive plant life from Indian Rhino feeding grounds so they can thrive more readily, as well as various other tactics such as translocation and captive breeding programs.
+Conservation efforts involve aggressive actions against poachers, restoring protected areas where Indian Rhinos live, removing invasive plant life from Indian Rhino feeding grounds so they can thrive more readily, and various other tactics such as translocation and captive breeding programs.

 Organizations like Save The Rhino work with local partners on a global level to provide education about how important it is to protect these animals while also providing support services through fundraising campaigns or fieldwork assistance.

-Ultimately, the Indian species of rhino are vulnerable, but with the help of organizations and governments, it has a chance to be brought back from extinction.
+Ultimately, the Indian rhino species are vulnerable, but with the help of organizations and governments, it has a chance to be brought back from extinction.
 They are very amazing creatures and we need to save them so they can continue to live on this planet!